 7. Gamers

 The Pinball Hall of Fame is a great place for dates, so why not proposals, too?
-The industrial decor may leave a little to be desired, but hopefully that will all be forgotten as your boyfriend or girlfriend reaches into the coin slot of a pinball machine or video game machine to retrieve a quarter…and finds a ring instead.
+The minimal decor may leave a little to be desired, but hopefully that will all be forgotten as your boyfriend or girlfriend reaches into the coin slot of a pinball machine or video game machine to retrieve a quarter…and finds a ring instead.

 Good For: Pinball wizards